 The Preparedness Program at the Jessamine County Health Department strives to build agency and community preparedness through trainings, exercises, and outreach.
 The Kentucky Department for Public Health (KDPH) Regional Public Health Preparedness Coordinator is housed in Jessamine County, lending significant expertise and response capacity to our local planning efforts.
 JCHD regularly participates in drills which test our regular and alternative communication systems such as: regional and state-wide satellite communications testing and quarterly Health Alert Network (HAN) drills.
-Furthermore, the health department participates in community wide exercises including the annul Chemical Stockpile Emergency Preparedness Program (CSEPP) exercise.
+Furthermore, the health department participates in community wide exercises including the annual Chemical Stockpile Emergency Preparedness Program (CSEPP) exercise.

 The Jessamine County Health Department has plans in place to protect its citizens in the event of a natural disaster or a bioterrorism attack.
 Public health and personal preparedness are crucial in the face of any disaster and special emphasis has been placed on training our staff on how to react in the event of a disaster.